Heliopolis, Cairo: History

-The Heliopolis War Cemetery on Nabil el Wakkad street contains the Port Tewfik Memorial, a memorial to over 4000 soldiers of the British Indian Army who fell in the First World War, which was originally in Port Tewfik in Suez, but was relocated to Heliopolis after its destruction in the 1970s.
+The Heliopolis War Cemetery on Nabil el Wakkad street contains the Port Tewfik Memorial, a memorial to over 4,000 soldiers of the British Indian Army who fell in the First World War, which was originally in Port Tewfik in Suez, but was relocated to Heliopolis after its destruction in the 1970s.

 Modern Heliopolis was originally filled primarily with aristocratic Egyptians, as well as some European nationals.
-Unlike other modern Cairene suburbs around the start of the 20th century, Heliopolis had a significantly larger percentage of Egyptian citizen residents.
-After the 1952 revolution led by Nasser, it became home to much of Cairo's educated middle class.
+Unlike other modern Cairo suburbs around the start of the 20th century, Heliopolis had a significantly larger percentage of Egyptian citizen residents.
+After the 1952 revolution led by Nasser, it became home to much of Cairo's educated upper and middle class.
 As Cairo has expanded, the once large distance between Heliopolis and Cairo has vanished and it is now well inside the city.
+Due to the rising population of Cairo following the Egyptian Revolution of 1952, in the 1960s, President Nasser built the Nasr City as an extension to Heliopolis.

-Because of the large growth in population, the original gardens that filled the city have mostly been built over.
+As of today, because of the large growth in population, the original gardens that filled the city have mostly been built over.

 Administrative divisions and population

-Heliopolis today is administratively divided into the districts of Masr al-Gadida and al-Nozha in the Eastern Area of Cairo.
+Heliopolis today is administratively divided into the districts of Masr El-Gedida and El-Nozha in the Eastern Area of Cairo.

 Masr al-Gadia had a population of 134,116 in 2017 divided into four shiakhas:

-Al-Nozha had 231,241 people in 2017 over its four shiakhas:
+El-Nozha had 231,241 people in 2017 over its four shiakhas:

 Note: The remaining shiakhas on the Nozha map are now part of Shorouk and Badr new cities under the jurisdiction of the New Urban Communities Authority.

 Religious buildings

-The are a number of places of worship in the district for all three Abrahamic religions and many of their sects, reflecting the cosmopolitan intent of the early 20th Century colonial real estate project.
+There are a number of places of worship in the district for all three Abrahamic religions and many of their sects, reflecting the cosmopolitan intent of the early 20th-century colonial real estate project.
 Our Lady of Heliopolis Co-Cathedral is a Roman Catholic church on Al-Ahram Street and a famous landmark, and the burial place of Heliopolis' founder Baron Empain.
 Since 1951, Heliopolis was the seat of the Latin Catholic Apostolic Vicariate of Heliopolis (founded as Apostolic Prefecture of the Nile Delta) until its title was merged in 1987 into the Apostolic Vicariate of Alexandria of Egypt.
 Its Marian former Our Lady cathedral remains a Co-cathedral.
 Other churches include the Saint Mark Coptic Orthodox Church, the Saint George Coptic Orthodox Church, the Saint-Rita Maronite Church, Theotokos Greek Orthodox Church, Sainte Therese Armenian Catholic Church.

 There is also the Vitali Madjar Synagogue on al-Masallah Street.
 A large number of mosques now populate Heliopolis, though initially there was only one, the Mosque on Midan al-Game' next to the 'native quarter' where the workers originally lived.